goongoguma/Udemy/The-Coding-Interview-Bootcamp/AlgoCasts/Memo.md

     - one plus a little bit for every element we add to our input set.
     - usually many different sorting algorithm.
   - n^2 (Quadratic Time)
-    - Every element in a collection has to be compared to every other lement.
+    - Every element in a collection has to be compared to every other element.
 'The handshake problem'.
     - As soons as we started to increase or add one element to our input to the algorithm, it started to take dramatically more time to produce the result set.
   - 2^n (Exponential Time)
     - If you add a 'single' element to a collection, the processing power required doubles.

 ## 16. More on Runtime Complexity

-- Bit 'O' Notation
+- Big 'O' Notation
   - It is another way of referencing runtime complexity.
   - O(n) : Linear
   - O(1) : Constant